 When I was young, I used to watch my dad fix things around the house.
 He rarely told us what he was working on at any given time.
 But when I saw him chewing gum, I knew there was probably a leaky pipe somewhere.
+And I knew he was not spending money on a plumber!

-Well, the simplest answer is that it worked.
+Well, the simplest reason is that it worked.
 And it was a lot cheaper than calling in a plumber.
 But also, dad just loved to solve puzzles.
 And he loved taking care of us.
 So for him fixing things himself was extremely satisfying.
 I can proudly say his tradition (and memory) live on.

 Despite my friend thinking I was making a joke, this method has worked well for me over the years.
 To be clear, it has to be abc gum (already been chewed).
 And the string or cord should at least be thick enough to be able to wrap tightly around the pipe.